dllllb/spring-server/README.md

-This repo contains helper infrastructure classes for Java or Scala server app
+This repo contains helper infrastructure classes for making s Java or Scala server app using the Spring framework